Mavluis/Family-Shopping-Cart/README.md

 # FamilyShopCart

-Family-Shopping-Cart
+Family-Shop-Cart

-Aplicacion Web Family Shopping Cart
+Aplicacion Web Family Shop Cart

 It is a web application, where the whole family can add products in the family shopping basket, the process is very simple.